 There are quite a few brands that offer wax hair removal products.
 The Italian brand Rica has a variety of waxes for different skin types.
 You can get something like a waxing roll-on applicator that comes with a self-contained heating mechanism.
 As far as waxing strips are concerned, Veet is suitable for different skin types.

 This is effective for underarm hair, legs, arms or your bikini line.
-For shaving, you can use either an electric shaver or manual one.
+For shaving, you can use either an electric shaver or a manual one.
 A manual shaver helps you cut the hair even shorter though the frequency with which you need to shave may reduce if you do it manually.
 An electric one makes the process effortless and quicker.
 Always choose a sharp razor and change it every two to three weeks to get a clean shave without nicking your skin.

 Hair removal lotion